solegalli/trainindatablog/_posts/2022-09-11-feature-selection-machine-learning-with-python.md

 and also feature selection techniques that support categorical variables.

 ![feature selection methods]({{ site.baseurl }}/assets/images/posts/fspython/table.png)
+**Feature selection implementations by the different libraries.**

 In this article, we will implement various feature selection techniques with Scikit-learn and Feature-engine.

 ### Feature selection with Scikit-learn

 Scikit-learn contains algorithms for filter methods, wrapper methods and embedded methods, including recursive feature elimination.
-Among the filter methods, we can select features using their variance, based on the chi-square test, or ANOVA.
+Among the filter methods, we can select features using their variance or based on ANOVA.
 Let’s explore these procedures.

 #### Variance

 With Scikit-learn, we can remove irrelevant features by looking at feature variability.
-Features whose standard deviation is zero are otherwise constant and can be removed.
+Features whose standard deviation is zero are constant and can be removed.
 In this example, we will create a toy dataset with 3 constant variables, and then we will remove them with Scikit-learn.

 ```